 When Can Infants Have Coconut Water?

 Ideally, coconut water can be given to infants after the first six months.
-Infants between six months to eight months are fed coconut water, and experts recommend not to give the child coconut chunks but rather, coconut water alone.
+Infants between six months to eight months are fed coconut water, as an addition to their diet.
 Babies and infants usually can digest coconut water from the moment they start consuming solid foods.
 To aid in digestion, we recommend coconut water over coconut chunks.

 Can You Give Coconut Water to Your Baby If She Has Flu And Cold?

 Yes!
 Coconut water is a wonder tonic for treating the cold and flu.
 It contains just the right amount of vitamins, minerals, and salts for treating fever and even aids with gastrointestinal diseases.
-For the best natural remedy against the cold and flu, coconut water is your ultimate option.
+Coconut water is your ultimate option for a natural remedy against cold and flu.

 Risk of Giving Coconut Water to a Baby

-When you give coconut water to a baby who is below six months old, there is a risk of allergic reactions.
-Coconut water is known to have high sugar and sodium content which is why we recommend mixing it with rice and pureeing before serving it to babies to dilute its contents.
+When you give coconut water to a baby below six months of age, there is the risk of allergic reactions.
+Coconut water is known to have a high sugar and sodium content, which is why we recommend mixing it with rice and pureeing it to dilute the contents before serving it to babies.